• Skip to primary navigation

 3. Use Chkdsk

 Unmountable Boot Volume Error can be caused due to hard disk errors.
-Hence, follow the steps below to check and repair hard disk errors on your computer.
+Hence, follow the steps below to check and repair the Hard Disk of your computer.

-1. Shut Down the computer by pressing the Power button.
+1. Shut Down the computer by using the Power button.

-2. Insert Bootable USB Drive into the Computer and press the Power button to restart Computer.
+2. Plug Bootable USB Drive to the computer > Press the Power button to restart the computer.

 3. After the computer restarts, click on Next and select Repair your computer option.